Right-angled Coxeter groups with Menger curve boundary

 Henceforth we will denote the constructed triangulation by $\triang$ and use the notions of internal and external with respect to $\triang$.
-In particular all \eone-edges are internal, all \ethree-, \efour-, \efive- and \esix-edges are external and there are both internal and external \etwo-edges.
+In particular, all \eone-edges are internal, all \ethree-, \efour-, \efive- and \esix-edges are external and there are both internal and external \etwo-edges.

-\emph{Non-planarity.} The complex $\triang$ contains a subcomplex being an edge subdivision $\Gamma$ of $\katt$: take all \esix-edges (i.e. \tsix{$\mathsf{{}_W\!{}^M\!{}_W\!{}^M}$}), the \tone{axis}, the two external 2-paths that join the south pole with the middle \efour-vertices of the fragments \tsix{$\mathsf{M}$} and the two external 2-paths that join the north pole with the middle \efour-vertices of the fragments \tsix{$\mathsf{W}$}.
-One can check that $\Gamma$ is a full subcomplex of $\triang$ and it is an edge subdivision of the graph $\katt$ such that to each edge of $\katt$ there corresponds a path of length at least 2 in $\Gamma$ with an exception of the edge corresponding to the \tone{axis}.
+\emph{Non-planarity.} The complex $\triang$ contains a subcomplex that is an edge subdivision $\Gamma$ of $\katt$: take all \esix-edges (i.e. \tsix{$\mathsf{{}_W\!{}^M\!{}_W\!{}^M}$}), the \tone{axis}, the two external 2-paths that join the south pole with the middle \efour-vertices of the fragments \tsix{$\mathsf{M}$} and the two external 2-paths that join the north pole with the middle \efour-vertices of the fragments \tsix{$\mathsf{W}$}.
+One can check that $\Gamma$ is a full subcomplex of $\triang$ and is an edge subdivision of the graph $\katt$ such that the axis of $\triang$ corresponds to one of the edges of $\katt$ and for each of the remaining edges of $\katt$ there is a corresponding path of length at least 2 in $\Gamma$.
 Therefore, in view of Remark \ref{u:tnieplan}, the complex $\triang$ is \sg-non-planar.

-\emph{No-$\triangle$ and no-$\square$.} The no empty triangle condition (shortly, \emph{no-$\triangle$}) is a part of checking flagness of the complex $\triang$.
-In means that there is no 3-cycle in $\triang$ that does not span a 2-simplex.
+\emph{No-$\triangle$ and no-$\square$.} The no empty triangle condition (\emph{no-$\triangle$}) is a part of checking flagness of the complex $\triang$.
+It means that there is no 3-cycle in $\triang$ that does not span a 2-simplex.